microsoft/promptflow/docs/how-to-guides/develop-a-flow/develop-standard-flow.md

 # Develop standard flow

 :::{admonition} Experimental feature
 This is an experimental feature, and may change at any time.
-Learn [more](faq.md#stable-vs-experimental).
+Learn [more](../faq.md#stable-vs-experimental).
 :::

-From this document, customer can learn how to develop the standard flow by writing a flow yaml from scratch.
-You can find additional information about flow yaml schema in [Flow YAML Schema](../reference/flow-yaml-schema-reference.md).
+From this document, you can learn how to develop a standard flow by writing a flow yaml from scratch.
+You can find additional information about flow yaml schema in [Flow YAML Schema](../../reference/flow-yaml-schema-reference.md).

 ## Flow input data
 The flow input data is the data that you want to process in your flow.